Wednesday August 7th

 For the next few days it’s time to relax before catching a flight to Philadelphia - I plan to do some sightseeing before travelling down to Baltimore for the Ravens game.
-I have done lots of travel over the past few days and I spent lots of time relaxing and napping to recharge my energy levels.
+I have done lots of travel over the past few days so I spend most of the day relaxing and napping to recharge my energy levels.
 Brad and Sandy head off at lunchtime to Madison for a weekend away kindly leaving me with Sandy’s car so that I can get around town.
-I meet up with Will and we head to the Cellcom mobile phone store where one of the assistants, Hannah, helps me set up a new phone - Will has kindly offered to get the phone and plan on his contract/account and I will pay him back at each billing cycle - such a great guy.
-After lunch we also go to Associated Bank to open a new account - it has to be that bank because they are associated with the Packers and branch worker Trey provides me with a cash card with a picture of the Packers on it - phone and new a bank account - I’m starting to feel settled in.
+I meet up with Will and we head to a Cellcom mobile phone store where one of the assistants, Hannah, helps me set up a new phone - Will has kindly offered to get the phone and plan on his contract/account and I will pay him back at each billing cycle - such a great guy.
+After lunch we also go to Associated Bank to open a new account - it has to be that bank because they are associated with the Packers and branch worker Trey provides me with a cash card with a picture of the Packers on it.
+With a phone and a bank account I’m starting to feel settled in.
 Later that night I stop for a beer at Keggers, to say hi to Will and go back to the place where I originally decided to make the move.
 I don’t drink much plus I’m driving so after one I head back home, stopping at Gilligans - a small dive bar in the suburbs.
-I love these places - everyone is super friendly with a foreign Packers fan and bartender Steve in a great gesture puts on an Australian Rules Football game live from Melbourne - their are two guys siting at the bar who have never seen the game before so for the first quarter I explain the rules to them - switching them off the Brewers-Texans game on the screen that they were originally watching.
-Steve takes a photo of him and I with the Aussie rules game in the background and posts on Facebook about my move and how I’m looking for a place to live - a nice, kind gesture.
+I love these places - everyone is super friendly with a foreign Packers fan and bartender Steve in a great gesture puts on an Australian Rules Football game live from Melbourne.
+Their are two guys siting at the bar who have never seen the game before so for the first quarter I explain the rules to them, switching them off the Brewers-Texans game on the screen that they were originally watching.
+Steve takes a photo of him and I with the Aussie rules game in the background and posts on Facebook about my move and how I’m looking for a place to live - such a nice, kind gesture.

 Saturday 10th August